EUCPilots/vcredist-docs/docs/update-vcmdtapplication.md

 ## Examples

-Update the `2012`, `2013` and `2022` supported Redistributables in an MDT deployment share with the fully silent install command line:
+Update the `2012`, `2013` and `14` Redistributables in an MDT deployment share with the fully silent install command line:

 ```powershell
 $VcList = Get-VcList | Save-VcRedist -Path C:\Temp\VcRedist